rishitkhare/rishitkhare/README.md

 - 👋 Hi, I’m @rishitkhare .
-I'm a student at the University of Wisconsin-Madison studying Computer Science.
+I'm a recent graduate of the University of Wisconsin - Madison.
+I studied Computer Science and Data Science with a minor in Game Design!
 - 👀 I’m interested in all things computer science!
 I love to use computer science to create small video games in my spare time.
-- 🌱 I’m currently learning about Computer Information Security, Data Modeling, Networks, Combinatorics
+- 🌱 My coursework has taught me a lot about Computer Graphics, Computer Information Security, Data Modeling, Algorithms, Databases, AI, and much more.
-- 📫 How to reach me: rkhare2@wisc.edu or kharerishit@gmail.com
+- 📫 How to reach me: kharerishit@gmail.com

 <!---
 rishitkhare/rishitkhare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.